Zion National Park Fall Colors 2025

 When is the best time to see fall colors in Zion National Park

 Zion National Park has a very long fall foliage season due to the variety in elevations.
-At higher elevations in Zion, you can see plenty of trees turning bright by mid-September.
-The peak season in the park usually lasts from late September to early October.
-However, at lower elevations, you can see picturesque fall colors as late as mid-November.
+At higher elevations in Zion, you can see plenty of trees turning bright by the end of September.
+The peak season in the park usually lasts from late October to early November.
+However, at lower elevations, you can see picturesque fall colors as late as December.

 Best places to see fall colors in Zion National Park